Current Research Studies

 This study may be a good fit for families with:

-- toddlers between the ages of 18 to 24 months with no serious medical conditions or developmental concerns, born at 37 weeks or more and 4 lbs 7oz or more, and who are exposed to English as a primary language
+- toddlers between the ages of 18 and 30-months with no serious medical conditions or developmental concerns, born at 37 weeks or more and 4lbs 7oz or more, who are exposed to English as a primary language, and who have prior touchscreen media exposure (ex: playing apps, games)

 What will happen if my child takes part in this study?